 I’m a workaholic.
-Maybe because I grew up in New England, I have the Puritan work ethic but if I don’t have work, I think something is wrong and create work for myself.
+Maybe because I grew up in New England, I have the Puritan work ethic, and if I don’t have work, I think something is wrong and create work for myself.
 My 2011 goal is to relax more and realize that most of my blog runs itself and that it is OK to take a break.

-I decided to travel after meeting 5 backpackers in a shared taxi while on vacation in Thailand.
+I decided to travel after meeting five backpackers in a shared taxi while on vacation in Thailand.
 I was so amazed at what they were doing that the next day I decided to quit my job.
-They were two Australians, a Canadian, and a Belgium couple.
+They were two Australians, a Canadian, and a Belgian couple.
 They changed the course of my life and have no idea.